adform/adform-tracking-android-sdk/README-Adobe.md

         });
 ```

-- Again, the easiest way to send existing `TrackPoint` is to use this convenience method:
+- The easiest way to send existing `TrackPoint` is to use this method:

 ```
 final Map<String, String> eventMap = AdformAdobeEventConverter.toEventMap(trackPoint);